 Depression

 An economic depression is uncommon and lasts a lot longer than a recession.
-A depression is comparable to multiple recessions with no break in between, these last for years rather than months.
+A depression is comparable to multiple recessions with no break in between, and they last for years rather than months.
 Since 1854, there have been 33 recessions and only one depression (the Great Depression of the 1930s).
 Many people have become fearful because a high unemployment rate is one sign of a depression, however, these are not circumstances where the economy could not afford for people to be employed.
 Also, many other conditions would have to factor in as well.

 Recession